 Frequently Asked Questions

 Do I need to audition or submit a portfolio to major or minor in Performing and Media Arts?

 There is no audition or portfolio requirement for admission to the major or minor, and all initial admissions decisions for Cornell are made centrally by the admissions staff.
 Students who matriculate to the College of Arts & Sciences may, after the successful completion of a PMA class, declare the PMA major.
-Students enrolled in any of Cornell’s colleges may minor in PMA.
+Students enrolled in any of Cornell's colleges may pursue any of the four minors in PMA.

 What are the differences between BA and BFA degrees?

 The Bachelor of Arts degree (BA), earned by students who major in Performing and Media Arts at Cornell, is tied to our liberal arts curriculum.
 BA students at Cornell pursue a program of study that balances coursework across the major disciplinary areas: Arts & Humanities, Social Sciences, Natural Sciences, and Mathematics & Physical Sciences.
 Bachelor of Fine Arts degree programs (BFA) are professional training programs, where students concentrate their undergraduate studies on a specific art form.
 The Department of Performing and Media Arts at Cornell does not offer the BFA degree.

 What can I do after Cornell with a BA degree in Performing and Media Arts?